 “Ideally, a business will never have to change their identity in a substantial way,” Hayman said.
 “It takes time to create an image of your company in a customer’s mind so a dramatic name or identity change means they have to learn who you are all over again.
 However, a brand can be tweaked and evolve as you grow.
 The goal is to keep a strong connection to your previous brand so people clearly understand you’ve just refreshed but you're still the company they’re familiar with and have learned to trust.
 There are occasions when a brand does need a more radical change - when what you do, or your target audience changes.
 And perhaps the competitive set will disrupt your business, which means you need to change in response.”

-Let’s consider some Major League Baseball teams as examples here.
+Let’s consider some Major League Baseball teams as examples.
 The New York Yankees have utilized essentially the same brand including logo, team colors and home and away uniforms seemingly forever, and by doing so—and by winning 27 World Series championships—have built one of the more respected and admired franchises in the history of professional sports.
-Logic suggests Yankees fans would storm their team headquarters in the Bronx with torches and pitchforks if the team ever decided to change, or even subtly tinker with, its brand.
+Logic suggests Yankees fans would storm the team's headquarters with torches and pitchforks if the team ever decided to change, or even subtly tinker with, its brand.
 “Baseball Blasphemy!” the headline in the New York Post would likely read that day.

 On the other hand, the San Diego Padres alter their logo, team colors and uniforms with regularity—seven times in the past 30 years alone (see below).
 Padres supporters, who have yet to experience a World Series title in the 50-year existence of the team, have been asked to come along for the ride each time.
 While some like and celebrate the frequent alterations to the brand, others argue that making constant changes is not a good look for a business.